 - Total case injury and illness rates.

-- AGC will utilize 2007 year to date data as initial baseline
+- AGC will utilize 2007 year to date data as initial baseline for statistical purposes.

 - Improve SHMS for its membership